Customer completes service

 Built to follow Google’s review guidelines from the start.
 No incentives.
 No fake reviews.
 No shortcuts that risk your listing.

-This system works best for local service businesses where Google reviews directly impact trust, rankings, and inbound calls.
+This system works best for local service businesses where Google reviews can influence trust, visibility, and inbound calls.

-Auto repair shops, dental practices, HVAC companies, plumbers, roofers, med spas, and other service providers all share the same problem: satisfied customers who are rarely asked at the right moment.
+Auto repair shops, dental practices, HVAC companies, plumbers, roofers, med spas, and other service providers all share the same problem: recent customers are rarely asked for feedback at the right moment.

-When reviews are inconsistent, competitors with stronger ratings win the click — even if your service is better.
+When reviews are inconsistent, competitors with stronger review profiles can look more trustworthy — even if your service is better.

 This is not a fit for businesses looking to buy reviews, offer incentives, or pressure customers into public feedback.